Menu

 AUTOINSTALL="YES"

-Version 1.1 is just an arbitrary number.
+Version 8.2.1.6 is taken from vdo/Makefile.
 Once you have the source code in the right place and dkms.conf ready, run

 If successful, run dkms status and it should say installed.
 Next time you update your kernel, the module will be generated automatically by DKMS